 video footage, and at half time there is a montage of images

-that took place around the world that day to give perspective to the
+that took place around the world on that day to give perspective to the

 game's subjective importance.
 Zidane himself remains surprisingly

 unvocal for much of the time, his emotional state often

 buried behind a mask of complete concentration on the task

 at hand.
 When it does surface, as in moments of frustration

 or unexpected delight, it genuinely catches you off guard.

 Which is all very well.
 For many viewers none of this will count